jweiland-net/maps2/Documentation/AdministratorManual/Templates/Start/Index.rst

 You should never edit the original templates of an extension as those changes will vanish if you upgrade the extension.
 As any extbase based extension, you can find the templates in the directory ``Resources/Private/``.

 If you want to change a template, copy the desired files to the directory where you store the templates.
-This can be a directory in ``fileadmin`` or a custom extension.
+This should be a directory in your SitePackage extension.
 Multiple fallbacks can be defined which makes it far easier to customize the templates.

 .. code-block:: typoscript